-We honor Asian Pacific Heritage Month with the second installment of our series celebrating team members of Asian Pacific origin who bring our manufacturing and supply chain excellence to life, every day.
-Latonia Knox, global head of inclusion and diversity at Flex, kicked off the celebration in a blog post marking Asian Pacific Heritage Month.
+We are honoring Asian Pacific Heritage Month by celebrating team members of Asian Pacific origin who bring our manufacturing and supply chain excellence to life, every day.

 Today, we spotlight our Circular Economy Solutions team to better understand how the organization helps our customers achieve their sustainability goals and realize new revenue streams while advancing a closed, regenerative loop future.